 In recent years there has been an increasing interest in analysing point patterns on a linear network $L$, that is, $L$ is a connected set in $\mathbb R^k$ (the real coordinate space of dimension $k$) given by a finite union of bounded, closed, line segments which can only overlap at their endpoints, see \citet{AngEtAl}, \citet{spatstat}, the references therein as well as further references given later in the present paper.
 Figure~\ref{fig:data} shows two examples of point patterns observed on linear networks, which we will use for illustrative purposes throughout the paper.
 The first dataset was first analysed in \citet{AngEtAl} and consists of 116 locations of street crimes reported in the period 25 April to 8 May 2002 in an area close to the University of Chicago.
 The second dataset is one of the six point pattern datasets analysed in \citet{HeidiMe} and consists of 566 locations of spines on a dendrite tree protruding from a neuron \citep[see also][]{RasmussenChristensen}.

 The contribution of the present paper is the following.
 We use isotropic covariance function models with respect to the geodesic metric $d_{\mathcal G}$ or the resistance metric $d_{\mathcal R}$ on $L$ as developed in \citet{AnderesEtAl} as well as new models developed in the present paper in order to construct models for isotropic GPs and hence new models for LGCPs, ICPs, and PCPPs on linear networks with isotropic pair correlation functions (more details follow in the next paragraph).
-Also we construct new simulation algorithms for GPs and consider for the first time statistical procedures and applications for parametric families of LGCPs, ICPs, and PCPPs on linear networks.
-Moreover, in continuation of the considerations in \citet{AnderesEtAl} and \citet{RakshitEtAl} we discuss which metric $d_{\mathcal G}$ or $d_{\mathcal R}$ we recommend for the kind of Cox processes studied in this paper.
-Incidentally, we also establish some useful results for the resistance metric.
+Also we construct new simulation algorithms for GPs and consider for the first time statistical procedures and applications for parametric families of LGCPs, ICPs, and PCPPs on linear networks (however, our approach to parameter estimation only works well when using exponential covariance functions; see Sections~\ref{s:den-an}, \ref{s:simstudy}, and \ref{s:7.3} for details).
+Moreover, in continuation of the considerations in \citet{AnderesEtAl} and \citet{RakshitEtAl}, comments in Sections~\ref{s:2}--\ref{s:conclusion} highlight the interest of $d_{\mathcal R}$ compared to $d_{\mathcal G}$.
+Incidentally, we also establish new useful results for the resistance metric.